Michael F. Price College of Business

 The Honors College offers special classes and sections of regular classes for academically superior students.
 Students in the Honors Program may graduate cum Laude, Magna cum Laude, or Summa cum Laude, depending upon their grade point average.
 For information on either of these programs, contact the director of the Honors College, or call (405) 325-5291.

-Integrated Business Core
+First Fidelity Bank Integrated Business Core

-Undergraduate students have the opportunity to enroll in a one-semester (12 hours) project-based program called the Integrated Business Core (IBC), which provides both real-world experience and an integrated introduction to concepts in at least three business disciplines.
+Undergraduate students have the opportunity to enroll in a one-semester (12 hours) project-based program called the First Fidelity Bank Integrated Business Core (IBC), which provides both real-world experience and an integrated introduction to concepts in at least three business disciplines.
 IBC students gain experience by creating and managing an actual start-up company funded by a loan up to $5,000 and a hands-on community service project on behalf of a non-profit campus or community organization.
 Students have donated more than $1,000,000 dollars and more than 34,000 volunteer hours to charity, and the program has received local, regional and national acclaim.

 Students who are participants in IBC:

 - are responsible for mastering the concepts and terminology of each of the content courses: Marketing, Management and Legal Studies;

 - work as “employees” of an assigned 20-member company which becomes the Entrepreneurship/Community Service Practicum.
 Here the students have the opportunity to apply the concepts from each of the core business disciplines while at the same time devoting time to their selected community service project;

 - Students spend the first seven weeks developing a business plan;

 - the plan is submitted to a loan committee which grants, denies or defers the loan application;